China's Xi offers Trump help in coronavirus fight as Wuhan reopens to traffic

 At a checkpoint entering the city on Friday night, three lanes were open to traffic but there were few cars, with a lone figure in military fatigues standing at each lane checking the mobile phone health codes of arriving passengers.

-Along the highway entering the city of 11 million, blue and white signs pointed traffic to the now-closed Huoshenshan Hospital, which was built in eight days and opened in early February and came to symbolize China’s aggressive management of the outbreak after a fumbled early effort.
+Along the highway entering the city of 11 million, blue and white signs pointed traffic to the now-closed Huoshenshan Hospital, which was built in eight days and opened in early February and came to symbolise China’s aggressive management of the outbreak after a fumbled early effort.

 Other evidence of the outbreak that devastated the city included posters dated Feb.
 16 seeking volunteers to help battle the epidemic.